softcover/softcover_book/chapters/introduction_to_markdown.md

 [^footnote_example]: Like this.

-[^latex_polytex]: This manual uses "\PolyTeX" when the distinction with "\LaTeX" is important and "\LaTeX" otherwise.

 [^quote_translation]: Usually translated as "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."

 [^latex_images]: The issue is that \LaTeX\ images have no notion of "alt text", so that information is lost in translation.
 (This is a slight disadvantage of converting Markdown to \LaTeX\ before converting to HTML, though the advantages more than compensate for it.)